AfterShokz Aeropex Review – Are They Worth Your Money?

-The new best bone conduction headphones with improved sound, battery, and water-protection.
+The Aeropex are an upgrade in every way compared to older bone conduction headphones with improved sound, battery, and water protection.

-AfterShokz Aeropex bone conducting headphones are the latest and best (released in 2019) from the popular AfterShokz brand.
+In this AfterShokz Aeropex review we look at the latest bone conducting headphones (released in 2019) from the popular AfterShokz brand.

 If you’re on the lookout for wireless sport headphones that give perfect awareness (since they don’t block the ears), then read on.